 Each player gets one shot per turn.
 However, bonus shots can be earned when one of the following happens:

-Hitting an opponent’s ball results in 2 bonus shots.
 When hitting an opponent’s ball and then scoring a wicket in the same shot, the wicket doesn’t count, but the two bonus shots are awarded.

-When scoring a wicket and then hitting an opponent’s ball in the same shot, the wicket is scored, but the two bonus shots are not awarded.
+The maximum number of bonus shots a player can earn in one shot is two.
+When scoring a wicket, any remaining bonus shots are forfeited.
 In theory, a player can complete and win a game in just one turn.

 Play Direction